 Failure to furnish correct payee statements.
 Any person who does not provide a taxpayer with a complete and correct copy of an information return (payee statement) by the due date is subject to a penalty of \$50 for each statement.
-If the failure is due to intentional disregard of the requirement, the penalty is the greater of:
+If the failure is due to intentional disregard of the requirement, the penalty is the greater of the following amounts.

-- \$ \$100 per statement, or - y 10% or 5% (depending on the type of statement) of the amount to be shown on the statement.
+- \$100 per statement. - 10% or 5% (depending on the type of statement) of the amount to be shown on the statement.

 Identification numbers and other information.
 Any person who does not comply with other specified reporting requirements, including the use of correct identification numbers (employer identification numbers and social security numbers), is subject to a penalty of \$50 for each failure.
-This includes failures to:
+The following are examples of information you must provide.

-- ÿ Use correct identification numbers for yourself, your spouse, and your dependents on returns and statements. - ÿ Use correct identification numbers for other taxpayers where required. - Supply correct identification numbers when required by another taxpayer, such as a bank.
+- Correct identification numbers for yourself, your spouse, and your dependents on returns and statements. - Correct identification numbers for other taxpayers where required. - Correct identification numbers when required by another taxpayer, such as a bank